juelg/sanft/README.md

 cd sanft
 go build
 ```
 You will now find a new executable called `sanft`.
-Checkout its command line option by using
+Checkout its command line options by using
 ```shell
 sanft --help
 ```